tsparticles/tsparticles/bundles/full/README.md

 This installation requires more work since all dependencies must be included in the page.
 Some lines above are all specified in the **Included Packages** section.

-A note about `tsparticles-slim` can be made: it's not mandatory to include all of its dependencies, the slim bundle file is enough, and if this is done the `tsparticles-engine` is not needed, since it's already bundled in the slim bundle.
+A note about `@tsparticles/slim` can be made: it's not mandatory to include all of its dependencies, the slim bundle file is enough, and if this is done the `@tsparticles/engine` is not needed, since it's already bundled in the slim bundle.

 ### Usage